adaskin/adaskin.github.io/docs/_posts/2024-05-08-green-threads-goroutine-coroutine.md

 tags: multithread programming greenthreads coroutines goroutines
 ---
 {% include mathjax.html %}
-In this post, I am going to give brief descriptions for the terms `green threads, goroutines, coroutines` that are easily confused  when they are seen in multithread programming context.
+In this post, I am going to give my brief understandings for the terms `green threads, goroutines, coroutines` that are easily confused  when they are seen in multithread programming context.

 ## Processes and Threads
 From a process point of view, its memory segmented as text (for its instructions)-data(heap (for dynamic memory), uninitialized, initialized data part)-and stack.
 In each process, when there are function calls, they are executed by creating function frames that include parameters, local variables, and return values.
 Therefore, for each process, the top of the stack needs to be tracked to be able to determine which function frames and scopes the process is currently executing and which reachable variables are accesible from that scope.